 A Digital Nomad Guide to Odessa

 Odesa is a unique historic town on the coast of the Black Sea that was founded in 1794.
 Located in Ukraine, Odesa is around the fourth largest city.
-Ukraine borders Russia, Belarus, Moldova, Poland, Slovakia, and Hungary.
+Ukraine borders Russia, Belarus, Romania, Moldova, Poland, Slovakia, and Hungary.
 Odesa is known as the sophisticated historical city that serves as a popular vacation destination for both Ukrainians and tourists from around the world.
 The language is Ukrainian, which uses the Cyrillic alphabet, but Russian is also a commonly spoken language, and the currency is the Ukrainian hryvnia.

 Odesa is a unique city as it is home to some of the world’s most intricate architecture, partly due to its complex history of leadership, which has shaped the city into what it is today.
 Although Ukraine was bombed during WWII, and many cities like Odesa were destroyed, there are many elements that survived, and much work has gone into the preservation of this historical time capsule.
 It is famous for its port, the Opera and Ballet House, and the vast amount of monuments that scatter the city.
 Being a port city means that its culture has been majorly influenced by trade across the Black Sea, which means that Odesa has become a melting pot for cross-culture life.

 The Black Sea coastline is rich in wildlife and nature, and there are parts of Odesa that really showcase this natural beauty.
 This is seen along some of the more rugged coastlines and golden beaches that Odesa has to offer.
 Odesa is a great place to be if you like cities that lie on the coast, as you get the hustle-bustle feeling whilst still being able to escape and experience a chilled vibe on the beaches.